method

 serving suggestion:

 However!
-On this occasion, I did say that I was going to serve it up as a side with a Spicy Masala made with chicken thighs, so here's a picture to get you going:-
+On this occasion, I did say that I was going to serve it up as a side with a Spicy Masala Chicken made with chicken thighs, so here's a picture to get you going:-